Olivia Wallin

-Olivia Wallin (born March 9, 2002) is a Canadian professional ice hockey forward.
-She played college ice hockey for the Penn State Nittany Lions and the Minnesota Duluth Bulldogs.
-Wallin was selected in the sixth round, 47th overall, by PWHL Seattle in the 2025 PWHL Draft.
+Olivia Wallin (born March 9, 2002) is a Canadian professional ice hockey Forward for PWHL Detroit of the Professional Women's Hockey League (PWHL).
+She previously played for the Ottawa Charge of the PWHL.
+She played college ice hockey for Penn State and the Minnesota Duluth.

 Early life

 Wallin is from Oakville, Ontario.
 She played junior hockey for the Stoney Creek Sabres and Etobicoke Jr. Dolphins, and won gold with Ontario Red at the 2019 National Women’s U18 Championship.

 Playing career

 College

 Wallin began her collegiate career at Penn State (2020–23).
 As a freshman in 2020–21 she led all NCAA Division I freshmen with 13 goals and was named to the CHA All-Rookie Team.

 After three seasons at Penn State, Wallin transferred to Minnesota Duluth for 2023–24 and 2024–25.
 As a graduate student during the 2024–25 season, she posted career highs with 40 points (16 goals, 24 assists) in 39 games and earned WCHA Forward of the Month in February before being named the Hockey Commissioners Association National Player of the Month.